thecuriouscloud/blog/docs/posts/AMI-ing for Trust꞉ Controlling Your Trusted Providers in AWS.md

 !!! note

-    A side benefit of using declarative policies is that the Allowed AMI setting cannot be overridden in member accounts, eliminating the need to manage user permissions related to this setting.".
+    A side benefit of using declarative policies is that the Allowed AMI setting cannot be overridden in member accounts, eliminating the need to manage user permissions related to this setting.